≤11 ribs is associated with a number of congenital abnormalities and skeletal dysplasias, including:

 elevated plasma renin

-Baumann angle, also known as the humeral-capitellar angle, is used for the evaluation of the displacement of paediatric supracondylar humeral fractures.
+Baumann angle, also known as the humeral-capitellar angle, is used for the evaluation of the displacement of pediatric supracondylar humeral fractures.
 It is measured on a frontal radiograph, with elbow in extension.

 macroglossia: most common clinical finding 4